aredn/documentation/arednGettingStarted/advanced_config.rst

   If you have node hardware that uses a VLAN tag for the WAN interface, then the default WAN VLAN identifier is ``1``.
 In some cases this default VLAN may be in use already or may be reserved by other equipment on your network.
 This field allows you to change the VLAN number being used on your node's WAN interface.

-  .. caution:: If you plan to change this setting, do not use the number ``2`` (which is reserved for the DtD VLAN on AREDN |trade| nodes) or any number larger than can be supported by your network equipment.
+  .. caution:: If you plan to change this setting, do not use single digit identifiers or any number larger than can be supported by your network equipment.
 Different types of network equipment can support various numbers of VLANS, but the maximum number is limited by the `802.1Q standard <https://en.wikipedia.org/wiki/IEEE_802.1Q#Frame_format>`_ to no more than 4094.

 .. image:: _images/advConfig-wanVlan.png
   :alt: Advanced Configuration - WAN VLAN ID